rbardaji/mooda/README.md

 At the moment, you can analyze data coming from [OBSEA](http://www.obsea.es) and [EMODnet-Jerico](http://www.jerico-ri.eu/data-access/).
 You can create your script using the oceanobs libraries or use the graphical user interface that comes with the package.

+This work is performed in the [EMSOdev](http://www.emsodev.eu/) framework.

 ## Getting Started

 These instructions will get you the Python package on your local machine for development and testing purposes.